-Treating Muscle Pain with Heating pads
+Treating Muscle Pain with heating pads

 For most people these days, “a hard day’s work” is more likely to involve sitting at a desk rather than working in a field.
 Even workers who rarely leave their desk, however, may experience muscle pain after a long day at the office.
 Keystrokes and mouse clicks still involve movement—and these actions, among others, can stress and strain our muscles, leading to stiffness, soreness and pain.